-Sometimes it's better to spend shorter periods of time with your parent doing something enjoyable when he or she has energy, rather than giving up lots of your time trying to care for him or her.
+Sometimes it's better to spend shorter periods of time with your parent doing something enjoyable when he or she is sober and feeling good, rather than giving up lots of your time trying to care for him or her.
 It's okay to set boundaries; it doesn't make you a bad kid.